AsertCreator/wdOS/README.md

 versions: wdOS Core and wdOS Platform.
 Latter one is newer and more stable.
-First one is very buggy and definitely not modular. however, first one has cool things that most of Cosmos-built OSes have. wdOS Core's development is stopped, now I work on more stable and modular system, wdOS Platofrm.
+First one is very buggy and definitely not modular. however, first one has cool things that most of Cosmos-built OSes have. wdOS Core's development is stopped, now I work on more stable and modular system, wdOS Platform.
 That feature list below is frozen and corresponds to wdOS Core.

 Almost implemented features: